Navi Mumbai Maharashtra, India Travel Guide

 Parsik Hills offers viewpoints with expansive vistas of Navi Mumbai, providing scenic backdrops for photography.

-Nerul Lake and the Mini Seashore provide opportunities for boating (seasonally) and pleasant waterside walks along the promenade.
+Nerul Lake and the Mini Seashore provide opportunities for boating activities (seasonally) and pleasant waterside walks along the promenade.

 For proper beach experiences, consider traveling to Alibaug, accessible from Mumbai by ferry, or explore other Konkan coast destinations.